United Kingdom

 Companies are assessed by reference to tax accounting periods.
 Normally, the accounting period is the period for which the company makes up its statutory accounts.
 However, a tax accounting period for corporation tax purposes cannot exceed 12 months, so companies preparing statutory accounts for longer than 12 months need to prepare more than one corporation tax return.
 Note that the maximum period that statutory accounts can be made up for is 18 months.

-For non-resident companies subject to corporation tax on capital gains in respect of certain direct or indirect disposals of UK immovable property, there may be a one-day accounting period and special rules apply (including the tax payment date).
+For non-resident companies subject to corporation tax on capital gains in respect of certain direct or indirect disposals of UK immovable property, where the company is not otherwise within the charge to UK tax, there may be a one-day accounting period and special rules apply (including the tax payment date).

 Tax returns